 “The new rules have their good points and they have their bad points,” he continued.
 “They are trying to make a place for a future for more modern technology closer to what the factories actually produce, more closely aligned with what is on the production floor.
 There was speculation that the parts for the GS motor would be drying up.
 They have been out of production for five years.
 Parts you need to build an engine will not be available down the road.”

 “Unfortunately it puts a lot of guys in a predicament where they have a lot of money invested in what they are racing now – spare engines or whatever,” continued Hines.
-“It is going to be effort for the aftermarket to pick up the slack.
+“It is going to be an effort for the aftermarket to pick up the slack.
 It’s a huge investment to build the engine to what the NHRA spec is because there is nothing currently available that matches that spec.”

 George Bryce is a motorcycle drag racing legend in his own right.
-He has garnered six NHRA championships with riders John Myers and Angelle Sampy.
+He has garnered six NHRA championships with riders John Myers and Angelle Sampey.
 Seeing the advantages of the V-Twin design allowed by NHRA in 2002, he teamed with George Smith and S&S Cycle to develop, market and sell the G-Squared Buells ridden by four of the top 10 riders in the POWERade points.

 “What the NHRA are doing is the same ‘open book’ policy that they gave the Vance & Hines Harley Davidson deal to get the V-Twins in the sport,” said Bryce.
-“In order to get the new ZX14 and Hayabusa engines in the sport they have to give them and open checkbook so to speak, to let them build what they want.
+“In order to get the new ZX14 and Hayabusa engines in the sport they have to give them an open checkbook so to speak, to let them build what they want.
 It is not an open checkbook in the sense that anything goes but they are giving them a lot.”

 “I think it was the right thing to do because no one was going to build one until they gave them Carte Blanche,” continued Bryce.
 “I wouldn’t do it.
+Kawasaki wouldn’t be interested in spending all that time and money to build a little 4-valve that maybe would go out and run good.
+Suzuki wouldn’t be interested.
+They were more interested in getting a fair shake.”

 Army crew chief Steve Tartaglia has had the most impressive results currently with the long-standing 2-valve Suzuki GS motors.
 His riders, Antron Brown and Angelle Sampy placed 2nd and 3rd respectively in the NHRA points in 2006 and Sampy holds the elapsed time record for the class.

 “I think the new rules will be as monumental to the class as the V-Rod was,” said Tartaglia, “but it will positively affect more people.
-The V-rods have purpose built engines now we can have them as well.”
+The V-rods have purpose-built engines now we can have them as well.”

 “I like the fact that it is a new motor and the factory can get involved.
 You can’t buy a [production] bike with two valves and carburetors.
 The only thing I don’t like about it is that they came out too soon.
 They should have made it effective in 2008.”